pancinf/rwString/README.md

 ## In the "seeds" directory:
 * phenoSeeds.txt, containing a one column list of gene symbols.
 Those genes should represent known causal genes.

-Note that "pheno" is a placeholder for your phenotype and is also used as the only required argument for the rwString.R script.
+Note that "pheno" is a placeholder for your phenotype and is also used as the only required argument for the rwString.R script (so choose the same one!).
 Just choose a simple term here that describes the studied phenotype/disease best.

 # How to use
 Rscript --vanilla rwString.R --pheno myPheno --backProb 0.8